 - communication skills

-Important: From the very beginning, we make sure to document in our HR software every stage the candidates go through, including specific notes or comments from each of the actors involved.
+Important: From the very beginning, we make sure to document in our HR software every stage that the candidates go through, including specific notes or comments from each involved.
 By doing so, we can ensure that every aspect is taken into account and thoroughly considered before presenting the candidate to the client.
 This habit also helps us determine if there are any changes or additions we need to consider to further improve our process.

 Step #5: Interview with the client

 Before the interview, the account manager will brief both the client and the candidate.
 The dev will learn details about the project, what to expect during the interview as well as useful tips to ensure the process runs smoothly.
-If everything goes as expected, the candidate will be hired and will start to work immediately.
+If everything goes as expected, the candidate will be hired and will start to work straight away.